ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 **Mirror Middle** is the second button in that tool - it just averages left/right, best apply it just to vertices close to the symmetry line.

+!!! info "Video"
+    Check [here](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=20m50s) to see it in action.
+    Just the *Mirror Middle* is a new button and therefore not shown in the video.

 ## Move